The Coddling of the American Mind: Best Quotes

 The Coddling of the American Mind: Book Overview

-What is The Coddling of the American Mind book about?
+What’s the book The Coddling of the American Mind about?
 What are the three “Great Untruths” shared in the book?
-The Coddling of the American Mind is Jonathan Haidt and Greg Lukianoff book about the growing fragility of colleges and young people today.
+The Coddling of the American Mind, a book by Jonathan Haidt and Greg Lukianoff, is about the growing fragility of colleges and young people today.
 The authors discuss three “untruths” that young people are told that are dangerous for society.
-Keep reading to learn what The Coddling of the American Mind is about.
+Keep reading for our overview of the book The Coddling of the American Mind.

 How to Read Social Science Books